NASA-AMMOS/MMGIS/docs/pages/Configure/Layers/Vector/Vector.md

     - `initialVisibility`: Whether the label sublayer is initially on.
 Users can toggle sublayers on and off in the layer settings in the LayersTool.
     - `theme`: Label theme.
 Either `default` or `solid`.
 Default is white text with a black border.
 Solid is white text with a dark-grey background box.
     - `size`: Label size.
 Either `default` or `large`.
 Default is 14px, large is 16px.
+  - `pairings`: Links cross-layer features together.
+Features paired to this layer will attempt to compute the azimuth-elevation relationship between the two to draw in the Viewer's PhotoSphere.
+Additionally, on the Map, a line will be drawn between the two features.
+    - `initialVisibility`: Whether the pairing line sublayer is initially on.
+Users can toggle sublayers on and off in the layer settings in the LayersTool.
+    - `layers`: An array of names of other layers.
+Note: Do not use css shorthand color names ("blue", "maroon", ...) in the paired layers styles as they won't parse properly when drawing in the PhotoSphere.
+    - `pairProp`: The dot notated path to the feature properties that contains the property to pair on.
+This layer and all paired layers need this property to properly pair up.
+A feature in this layer is said to be paired with a feature of one of the other specified layers, if and only if the values of this property in both features matches.
+    - `style`: A style object to change the style of the connective lines on the Map between features.
+(Ex. { "color": "#00000", "weight": 5})
 - `coordinateAttachments`: Attachment layers for each coordinate of every feature.
   - `marker`: Place a marker at every coordinate of every feature.
     - `initialVisibility`: Whether the coordinate marker sublayer is initially on.
 Users can toggle sublayers on and off in the layer settings in the LayersTool.